 BEd(PhysEd) Upper Class Honours (UB), GradCertEd(TerEd)(UB), PhD (HPE)(RMIT)

-Dr Brendon Hyndman is a Course Director and Senior Lecturer at Charles Sturt University.
-He has previously worked in the School of Education at both Southern Cross University and Charles Darwin University with roles that have included the Manager of the Bachelor of Teaching & Learning (Pre-service), Chair of School Board (Education) and Lecturing roles in Personal Development, Health and Physical Education (PDHPE) across several units in primary and secondary school teacher education.
+Dr Brendon Hyndman is a Senior Lecturer and Course Director of Postgraduate Studies in Education in the Faculty of Arts and Education at Charles Sturt University.
+He has previously worked in the School of Education at RMIT University, Charles Darwin University and Southern Cross University with roles that have included the Manager of the Bachelor of Teaching & Learning (Pre-service), Chair of School Board (Education), coordinator of Secondary PDHPE and Lecturing roles in Personal Development, Health and Physical Education (PDHPE) across over a dozen units in primary and secondary school teacher education.
 Dr Hyndman has widespread experience both advancing (as a researcher) and applying educational knowledge (as a qualified & registered school teacher) across a diverse range of primary, secondary and tertiary settings.
-He has been involved in teacher education since 2009.
-Since 2012, he has generated an extensive list of high quality/impact publications.
-He is the editor and primary author of the book 'Contemporary school playground strategies for healthy students' and his PhD included the internationally recognised Lunchtime Enjoyment Activity and Play (LEAP) school intervention.
+He has been involved in teacher education for over 10 years.
+As of February 2018, Hyndman had generated a total of 50 peer reviewed publications (accepted, published or in press), 12 education practitioner publications and had presented 25 conference presentations locally, nationally and internationally.
+He has received approximately $170,000 in university research funding.
+In 2017, he had his biggest research year to date producing 30 high ranking peer reviewed publications.
+A major contributor in the prestigious publication The Conversation, he recently proposed a heat protection policy for Australian schools which had 35,000 readers within two weeks of publication.

-Dr Hyndman's teaching areas of expertise include primary and secondary school Personal Development, Health and Physical Education (PDHPE) and has experience in supervising HDR students.
+Dr Hyndman's teaching areas of expertise include primary and secondary school Personal Development, Health and Physical Education (PDHPE) and has experience in supervising HDR students at other institutions.
+His Course Director portfolio can be viewed at: https://arts-ed.csu.edu.au/staff-contacts/course-director-portfolios

 Dr Hyndman's research has been focused on schools as a crucial setting to develop students' physical activity participation, health and overall wellbeing.
 As childhood is a time for students to understand the world through a variety of activities and play, his research has been guiding teacher awareness of the range of influences and strategies to develop students' engagement in physical activities via both informal, pedagogical, curricular and technological approaches.
 The originality, innovation and impact of Dr Brendon Hyndman's research is showcased by the interest and recognition in his studies both nationally and internationally.
 Check out his simulation pedagogy innovation for online pre-service teachers (http://bit.ly/2eiWeSa) which received national recognition.